The Lion's Game

 The Lion's Game is a 2000 novel by American author Nelson DeMille.
 It is the second of DeMille's novels to feature the detective John Corey, now working as a contractor for the fictional FBI Anti-Terrorist Task Force in New York City.
 It is a sequel to Plum Island and is followed by the 2004 book Night Fall.
-The book also briefly mentions events from other DeMille novels like The Charm School and The Gold Coast, that aren't strictly part of the Corey-universe.
+The book also briefly mentions events from other DeMille novels like The Charm School and The Gold Coast, that are not strictly part of the Corey-universe.

 Plot

 "The Lion" will be landing.
 And at New York's JFK Airport, an elite American task force waits as the notorious Libyan terrorist prepares to defect to the West.
 Then, aboard Flight 175, something goes eerily, horribly wrong - a mere prelude to the terror that is to come.
 Ex-NYPD cop, now Task Force contract agent John Corey - together with his formidable and beautiful new partner, Kate Mayfield - will follow a trail of smoke and blood across the country.
 His quarry: a foe with the cunning of a man and all the bloodlust of a lion.
 To win a desperate game with no rules at all, Corey must invent a strategy that leaves room for no luck at all.